apache/spark/TESTING.rst

    * - redis
      - Integration required for Celery executor tests

-Below command starts mongo integration only:
+To start the ``mongo`` integration only, enter:

 .. code-block:: bash

     ./breeze --integration mongo

-Below command starts mongo and cassandra integrations:
+To start ``mongo`` and ``cassandra`` integrations, enter:

 .. code-block:: bash

     ./breeze --integration mongo --integration cassandra

-Below command starts all integrations:
+To start all integrations, enter:

 .. code-block:: bash

     ./breeze --integration all

-In the CI environment integrations can be enabled by specifying ``ENABLED_INTEGRATIONS`` variable storing space-separated list of integrations to start.
-Thanks to that we can run integration and integration-less tests separately in different jobs which is desired from the memory usage point of view.
+In the CI environment, integrations can be enabled by specifying the ``ENABLED_INTEGRATIONS`` variable storing a space-separated list of integrations to start.
+Thanks to that, we can run integration and integration-less tests separately in different jobs, which is desired from the memory usage point of view.

 Note that Kerberos is a special kind of integration.
-There are some tests that run differently when Kerberos integration is enabled (they retrieve and use Kerberos authentication token) and differently when the Kerberos integration is disabled (they do not retrieve nor use the token).
-Therefore one of the test job for the CI system should run all tests with kerberos integration enabled to test both scenarios.
+There are some tests that run differently when Kerberos integration is enabled (they retrieve and use a Kerberos authentication token) and differently when the Kerberos integration is disabled (they neither retrieve nor use the token).
+Therefore, one of the test jobs for the CI system should run all tests with the Kerberos integration enabled to test both scenarios.

-Running integration tests
+Running Integration Tests
 -------------------------

-All tests that are using an integration are marked with custom pytest marker ``pytest.mark.integration``.
+All tests using an integration are marked with a custom pytest marker ``pytest.mark.integration``.
-The marker has single parameter - name of the integration.
+The marker has a single parameter - the name of an integration.

-Example redis-integration test:
+Example of the ``redis`` integration test:

 .. code-block:: python